melezhik/outthentic/README.md

 ## Ignore unsuccessful codes when run stories

-As every story is a perl script gets run via system call, it returns an exit code.
-None zero exit codes result in test failures, this default behavior , to disable this say:
+Every story is a perl script gets run by perl `system()` function returing an exit code.

+None zero exit codes result in test failures, this default behavior, to disable this say in hook file:

+    $ cat story.pm
     ignore_story_err(1);

 ## PERL5LIB